endlessm/eos-image-builder/README.md

 ostree signing
 --------------

-EOB signs the ostree commits it makes with GPG.
+EIB signs the ostree commits it makes with GPG.
 A private keyring must be installed in /etc/image-utils/gnupg and the key ID must be set in the configuration.